lumi-a/masters-thesis/thesis.typ

   Here, $IterRound(I)/Opt(I) = 125/36 ≈ 3.47$.
 This shows $ρ_IterRound^((3)) ≥ 3.46$, disproving one the conjecture of @rajkovic[p:] that $ρ_IterRound^((d))=2$ for $d>2$.
 ]<example-plot-gasoline-funsearch-weak>

 @Lorieau[p:Section 2.3.3] already attempted to disprove this conjecture using local search, but was unsuccessful.
 In our experiments with local search, we were also unable to find instances with $IterRound(I)/Opt(I) > 2$ when starting from a _random instance_.
-However, when starting local search from the instance in @example-plot-gasoline-lucas instead -- $k=4$, embedded into $ℝ^2$ in the canonical way -- we _did_ find instances with $IterRound(I)/Opt(I) = 2.1$.
+However, when starting local search from the instance in @example-plot-gasoline-lucas instead --- $k=4$, embedded into $ℝ^2$ via $x ↦ (x, 0)$ --- we _did_ find instances with $IterRound(I)/Opt(I) = 2.1$.
 However, we were unable to generalise these instances to higher dimensions nor spot any patterns (as described for the FunSearch instance below in @sec-empirical-data-gasoline).

 #example[
   We plot solutions for #gasoline-strong with $d=3$ and $k=5$ in the same way as @example-plot-gasoline-funsearch-weak.